RE

 Holi Day

-The children took part in activities for Holi which is the Hindu spring festival that celebrates spring, love, and new life and it celebrated in honour of the Hindu god Krishna.
+This term, the children enjoyed learning about Holi, the Hindu spring festival that celebrates spring, love, and new life.
+Holi is celebrated in honour of the Hindu god Krishna and is often known as the Festival of Colours.